yandex-cloud/docs/en/storage/lifecycles/index.md

 # Bucket object lifecycles

-Object Storage allows you to configure how long to keep bucket objects in storage.
+{{ objstorage-name }} allows you to configure how long to keep bucket objects in storage.

 You can manage [lifecycle configurations](configuration.md) in:

 - [The Yandex.Cloud management console](setup.md).
 - [The HTTP API compatible with Amazon S3](../s3/index.md).

-This allows you to manage lifecycle configurations using [tools](../instruments/index.md) that access Object Storage via the HTTP API compatible with Amazon S3.
+This allows you to manage lifecycle configurations using [tools](../instruments/index.md) that access {{ objstorage-name }} via the HTTP API compatible with Amazon S3.

 ## Example of uploading a lifecycle configuration via the AWS CLI